Risotto

 (serves 4-6)

-400g Calasparra (Spanish) rice (but Arborio will substitute)
+400g Calasparra (Spanish paella) rice (but Arborio will substitute)

 1 litre chicken/seafood stock (see notes above) - boiling